VaanaCZ/gothic-1-classic-scripts/README.md

 The Polish version version has some additional changes which are not present in the Czech version:
 - Changed the order at strings in G_CanNotUse are concatenated to better fit the Polish language [content\_intern\G_Functions\G_CanNotUse.d] [content\AI\AI_Intern\B_Functions.d]
 - Added a new horizontal line in the 6th circle book, meaning that there is now a line right bellow the title (like in all the other magic circle books).
-This was probably a mistake made by PB that CD Projekt corrected [content\Items\Written.d]
+This was an inconsistency that CD Projekt corrected [content\Items\Written.d]
 - Changed the order of the "Ore/Items given" constants to be more consistent [content\Story\NPC\Text.d]

 #### Russian Snowball/1-C

 The Snowball/1-C release appears to have been made using the same branch as the Czech and Polish releases.
-This is not surprising considering that CD Projekt is mentioned in the credits, meaning there probably was some cooperation behind the scenes.
+This makes sense as CD Projekt is mentioned in the credits, meaning there probably was some cooperation behind the scenes.

 Other than that, the only real change is that `G_CanNotCast` and `G_CanNotUse` have been adjusted to better fit the Russian language.

 #### Russian Russobit-M

-The Russobit release seems to have been made without the access to the original scripts by manually editing the compiled OU.bin and OU.dat files.
-This can be deduced by the symbol order (which is identical to the German 1.08h Steam release) and the fact that the ou.bin file still says `date 25.4.2001 13:6:38 user pankratz`.
+The Russobit release was made without access to the original scripts by manually editing the compiled OU.bin and OU.dat files.
+This can be deduced by the symbol order *(which is identical to the German 1.08h Steam release)* and the fact that the ou.bin file still says `date 25.4.2001 13:6:38 user pankratz`.
 As a result, waypoint and routine names were sometimes translated causing further issues.

 The Russobit translation also seems to be based on an older version of the German scripts than the Snowball/1-C version, which is the reason why it contains In Extremo.

 #### Spanish and Italian

-The Spanish and Italian translations seem to share some things in common with both the newest German and English versions.
+The Spanish and Italian translations share some things in common with both the newest German and English versions.
 For one they already contain the `KapWechsel` constants and the broken dialogues from the German release.
 However, they are not completely identical as they don't have the In Extremo changes and also miss some other text constants.

 </details>

 ---
-**Special thanks to:**
-- NicoDE, for the English scripts
-- MaGoth, for the LangPack

 **Tools used:**
 - Spacer 1.5
 - GothicSourcer 3.15
 - DecDat
 - WinMerge
 - ...and a hanful custom-made scripts from dialogue/string comparison, stripping and replacement.

+**Special thanks to:**
+- NicoDE, for the English scripts
+- MaGoth, for the LangPack